Reducing and reviving

 revive instance state.

-will contain your reduced data provided by $reduce
+During $revive, data will contain your reduced data provided by $reduce.

 import { attr, makeModel, ModelReduceTools } from '@foscia/core';